 Crystal meth is one of the most difficult addictions to overcome.
 It requires 30 to 60 days just to detox, plus additional time to work on the underlying problems that led to addiction.

-For these reasons, a comprehensive, individualized, long-term program is recommended.
+For these reasons, a comprehensive, individualized, long-term treatment program is recommended.
 It’s important to emphasize that detox alone is not enough; your loved one needs to undergo therapy to prevent relapse.

 Look for a long-term inpatient treatment program (90 days or more), with a strong outpatient and/or aftercare program to ensure that your loved one has adequate support in transitioning to a healthy lifestyle.